+indicating strong profits to the low-beta strategy, consistent with arbitrageurs expediting the correction of market misevaluation.
+In contrast, when CoBAR is low, that is, when beta-arbitrage capital is relatively low, the short-term security market line is weakly upward sloping, and the beta-arbitrage strategy, as a consequence, is unprofitable, consistent with delayed correction of the beta anomaly.
 The pattern is completely reversed for the security market line during year 3 (i.e., months 25-36).
 The intercept of this security market line is significantly negatively related to CoBAR, whereas its slope is significantly positively related to CoBAR.
-As can be seen from the bottom panel of Figure 2, two years after high CoBAR periods, the long-term security market line turns upward sloping; indeed, the slope is so steep (resulting in a negative intercept) that the beta strategy loses money, consistent with over-correction of the low beta anomaly by crowded arbitrage trading.
-In contrast, after low CoBAR periods, the months 25-36 security market line turns downward sloping, reflecting eventual profitability of the low-beta strategy in the long run.
+As can be seen from the bottom panel of Figure 2, two years after high-CoBAR periods, the long-term security market line turns upward sloping; indeed, the slope is so steep (resulting in a negative intercept) that the beta strategy loses money, consistent with overcorrection of the low-beta anomaly by crowded arbitrage trading.12 In contrast, after low-CoBAR periods, the months 25-36 security market line turns downward sloping, reflecting eventual profitability of the low-beta strategy in the long run.

-Table III formally measures these effects using the methodology developed in Cohen, Polk, and Vuolteenaho (2005).
-Specifically, we regress the returns represented by the time series of interceptt and slopet on a constant, the contemporaneous excess market return $(r{M,t}^{e})$ , and lagged CoBAR (CoBARt-1):
+Table 3 formally measures these effects using the methodology developed in Cohen et al. (2005).
+Specifically, we regress the returns represented by the time series of intercept_i and slope_i on a constant, the contemporaneous excess market return ($r{M,t}^e$), and lagged CoBAR (CoBAR{t-1}):